-Honoring a weekend visit of Mr. and Mrs. Grady Harrelson and Pat, of Douglas, Arizona, and their two children, Joe Ed members of the family met Saturday night in the home of Mr. and Mrs. F. J. Harrelson where they enjoyed refreshments of to meet Sunday at Lake Cisco and spend the day together.
-The relatives met as agreed and the day was spent as a with a bounteous feast served at brought by Mrs. Helen Heyser above mentioned honorees; Mr at which she discussed the top- and Mrs. Ernest Harelson and children, Betty and William of the last meeting were heard and their grandehildren, Tom my and Norman Barton; Mi and Mrs. H. H. Harrelson and daughters, Melba Ray and Lavonne; Mr. and Mrs. F. J. Harrelson and daughter, Sue; Mr and Mrs. Oliver Harrelson and Philip, Rodney and Nelda Ruth Mr. and Mrs. George Brown Jr., and their small son; G. A Brown, Sr., Mr. and Mrs. Ben Westerman of Rising Star: Mr. and Mrs. Alvin Westerman and children, Bonny, Danny, Wilbert and Jamie.
+Honoring a weekend visit of Mr. and Mrs. Grady Harrelson and Pat, of Douglas, Arizona, and their two children, Joe Ed members of the family met Saturday night in the home of Mr. and Mrs. F. J. Harrelson where they enjoyed refreshments of ice cream.
+The group agreed to meet Sunday at Lake Cisco and their grandchildren.
+Tom my and Norman Barton: Mr daughters, Melba Ray and Lavonne; Mr. and Mrs. F. J. Har relson and daughter, Sue; Mr. bert and Jamie.